Hilda Crane - 1956

 Guy Madison is a love interest which provides stability and sincerity, but his character is also plagued by codes of conduct (and he's got a significant mother problem, too) that prohibit honest reflection when competing against the demands of guarding a reputation, often requiring only that a person must appear "good," not actually be Good.

 In the not-good department is lustful Professor Jacques De Lisle (Jean-Pierre Aumont), determined there is some way to sell Hilda on the proposition that as long as a person can sneak around carefully (or just sneak away from the town where so many watching eyes are), one can basically do whatever they want, and he is pretty clear about what he wants.
-Hilda, though, just wants to be sincerely loved for herself, a tall order in this movie where people are devoted to images.
+Hilda, though, just wants to be sincerely loved for herself, a tall order in this movie where people are devoted to images of themselves, other people and society as a whole.